Linearly Bounded Conjugator Property for Mapping Class Groups: Two technical lemmas

+Hence $\mu$ satisfies \eqref{eqClose}.
+We emphasize that, by varying the choice of the edge in $g$, we obtain a family of fixed points of $f$ ``close'' to $\mu_B$.

 In the following and in the subsequent section, we generalize this example.
-Equations \eqref{eqBig} and \eqref{eqBig2} are motivations behind the definition of a bad domain (see \defref{defBadDomains}).
-The structure result for bad domains, \lemref{lemBadDomains}, shows that if $X$ is a bad domain for $\mu$, then $X$ and its orbits are all disjoint and are all large links for $\mu_0$ and $\mu$.
-In the next section, we will show how to use the disjointness result to cook up the desired fixed point of $f$ close to $\mu_0$, using a procedure similar to the one described above.
+The general situations could be much more complicated; for instance, the assumption that $\mu_B$ contains $\alpha$ simplified the example quite a bit.
+The reason why our construction worked is, because in every domain $Z \subseteq \s$, $d_Z(\mu_B, \mu) \le d_Z(\mu_B,f\mu_B)$.
+Thus, if a coarse fixed point $\mu$ is not ``close'' to $\mu_B$, then there should be some $Z \subseteq \s$ for which $d_Z(\mu_B, \mu) > d_Z(\mu_B, f\mu_B)$.
+This is the motivation behind \defref{defBadDomains} of a bad domain $Z$ for $\mu$ (the actual definition contains a slightly stronger condition.)
+In our construction of coarse fixed points, we relied heavily on the fact that $X$ and $Y$ are disjoint and $X = f(Y)$.
+In general, we will also try to look for a domain $X$ such that $\{ f^i(X)\}$ are all pairwise disjoint.
+The structure result for bad domains, \lemref{lemBadDomains}, shows that if $X$ is a bad domain for $\mu$, then $X$ and its orbits are all disjoint and are all (essentially) bad domains for $\mu$.
+In \secref{secFinite}, we will show that, when a coarse fixed point $\mu$ of $f$ does not have any bad domains, then $\mu$ will be the desired marking ``close'' to $\mu_B$ (\propref{propEmpty}).
+Otherwise, we will show how to use the disjointness result of a bad domain $X$ and its orbits to construct a new coarse fixed point of $f$ ``closer'' to $\mu_B$ (see \secref{secBaseStep}).
+Finitely many iteration of this construction will lead to a desired coarse fixed point of $f$ ``close'' to $\mu_B$ (see \secref{secIteration}).